justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Shared Objects

-Cyclone allocates most new objects in a thread-local stack.
-This is efficient for single-threaded code but causes problems when an object must be used by multiple threads.
+Cyclone allocates new objects using the current thread's local stack.
+This is efficient for single-threaded code but causes problems when an object must be used by other threads.
 An object on another thread's stack could be overwritten or moved at any time, leading to undefined behavior.
+The solution is Shared Objects.
+A shared object is an object located in a section of memory available for use by any thread.

-Cyclone deals with this problem using the concept of Shared Objects.
-A shared object is an object located in a segment of memory that is available for use by any thread.
-Note that concurrency primitives must still be used to safely coordinate access to these objects!
+Note that concurrency primitives must still be used to safely coordinate access to shared objects!

 The following types of objects are always shared:

 - Concurrency primitives (mutex, conditional variable, atom).
-These object are allocated on the heap since the intent is for multiple threads to use them for synchronization.
+These object are allocated directly on the heap since by definition multiple threads need to use them for synchronization.

 - Fixnum integers and characters.
-These are immediates (IE, value types) so there is no object reference.
+These are immediates (IE, value types) so there is no object in memory to reference.

 - Booleans, bignums, symbols, and the EOF object.

-All other objects must be shared before they can be safely used by multiple threads.
+All other objects must be explicitly shared before they can be safely used by multiple threads.

 ### make-shared